Kokuse557/Hyprpaper-GUI/README.md

 # Hyprpaper GUI

-A GUI wallpaper selector for Hyprpaper, built with Rust using `eframe/egui`.
+A Hight-Performance GUI wallpaper selector for Hyprpaper, built with Rust using `eframe/egui`.

 ## Features
+- High Performance GUI
 - Browse and preview image thumbnails
 - Cleans up with efficient caching and preloading logic
 - Select which monitor to apply the wallpaper to